The Big Apple Switcheroo

 Which Way to JFK?

-Be careful to note which airports are involved in any Big Apple Switcheroo.
-Most transatlantic flights out of the NYC area leave from JFK (in southern Queens) or Newark (which is actually across the river in New Jersey).
-Many domestic flights into NYC land at LaGuardia (in northern Queens).
-Southwest Airlines infamously lands at itty-bitty Islip (a.k.a.
+Though Southwest Airlines now uses LaGuardia for many flights, some do still infamously land at itty-bitty Islip (a.k.a.
 Long Island MacArthur Airport), an hour's drive east of the city on Long Island.
-It will do you little good to fly into Islip and find it'll cost you a $100 cab ride and two hours or so to get to Newark Airport, the one from which that great Alitalia fare to Rome leaves.
+Avoid this at all costs.
+It will do you little good to fly into Islip and find it'll cost you a $100 cab ride—and two hours or more of your time—to get to Newark Airport, the one from which that great Alitalia fare to Rome leaves.

-Sadly, there is no decent public transportation between NYC airports save by taxi.
-The official rates (in 2005; call 212-NYC-TAXI or 212-227-6186 for updates) are:
+Otherwise, your best bet is a taxi.
+The official rates (in 2009; call 212-NYC-TAXI or 212-227-6186 for updates) are:

 This article was last updated in November 2007.
 All information was accurate at the time.